CarlosCordoba96/Machine-Learning-techniques/Activity1/README.md

 ## Final thoughts

-In conclusion after seeing the different graphs we can say that our data is not very symetric; as there are some zones were the data is correlated but; on the other hand there are other zones where is very visible that the data is not correlated.
+In conclusion after seeing the different graphs we can say that our data is not very symetric; as there are some zones were the data is correlated but; on the other hand there are other zones where is very visible that the data is more diverse.